NeetishRaj/Dotnet6-webapp-CI_CD-IIS-AWS/README.md

 while picking deployment configurations, stick with All at once https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html

+deploy hooks and corresponding scripts are created in `appspec.yaml` file for more on hooks https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html

 ### Setup AWS Sytems Manager

+make sure the EC2 has the fullssmaccess policy to work seamlessly with the codedeploy agent.

 ### Github workflows for Dotnet